Competition GT Spec Cars - Factory 'Works' cars

-This was the second of the very special carbon fibre stiffened chassis built by Specialised Mouldings for U.W.F and intended, as was Chassis # UWF1XXX, to capitalise on the improved power/weight ratio that being lighter would bring.
+This was the second of the very special carbon fibre stiffened chassis built by Specialised Mouldings for U.W.F and intended, as was Chassis UWF1XXX, to capitalise on the improved power/weight ratio that being lighter would bring.
 Again utilising the then very new material, carbon-fibre, applied in strands in the form of a mesh to the underside of a thin fibre-glass layup body, this provided rigidity and light-weight.
 Its first race would be the Le Mans 24hrs in June '69 and the factory commissioned a new more powerful engine for the event, following their experiences at the Test Day in March.
-The engine would come from BMC Special Tuning at Abingdon, however the specification/use never clearly got communicated properly, together with its being late ordered, so, as it turned out later they had supplied a Rally tuned engine !.
+The engine would come from BMC Special Tuning at Abingdon, however the specification/use never clearly got communicated in addition to its being ordered late, so, as it turned out later on BMC had supplied a Rally tuned engine !.
 Additional lighting had been fitted to the car in the form of a huge single light, fitted into the grill to cope with the dark on the unlit circuit, which was to work remarkably well.

-Arriving at Le Mans, the car was nicknamed the 'Puce Jaune' the Yellow Flea by the French journalists, but Piers Weld-Forester, running a high final-drive (2.9:1) for the long-straight, managed to wring a fast-enough lap time for him to qualify, Piers' qualifying time in no small part assisted by getting a 'tow' down the long Mulsanne Straight, no doubt also contributing to its high terminal speed of 145 mph !.
+Arriving at Le Mans, the car was nicknamed the 'Puce Jaune' the Yellow Flea by the French journalists, but Piers Weld-Forester, running a high final-drive (2.9:1) for the long-straight, managed to wring a fast-enough lap time for him to qualify.
+Piers' qualifying time in no small part assisted by getting a 'tow' down the long Mulsanne Straight by a friends GT40, no doubt also contributing to its high terminal speed of almost 45 mph !.

-But for co-driver Stanley Robinson, the task was daunting, what with being overtaken on the Mulsanne straight by cars doing 70+mph more, and failed to put in a qualifying time.
+But for co-driver Stanley Robinson, the task was daunting, being overtaken on the Mulsanne straight by cars doing 70+mph more and failed to put in a qualifying time.
 A huge disappointment for all and so the car did not start the race.

-The aftermath of the Le Mans story is that on their return the engine was dyno tested and found to have not the 130hp they had been expecting, but just 75hp !, so must have produced a huge amount of torque from the engine.
+The aftermath of the Le Mans story is that, on their return the engine was dyno tested and found to have not the 130hp they had been expecting, but just 75hp !, but it must have produced a huge amount of torque from the engine.

 Next up was the GP Mugello in July with Piers Weld-Forester and Dominique Martin driving.
 The car performed without any issues and finished in 46th place.
-The large front headlight having been removed and the nose-bodywork reinstated.
+For the race the large front headlight had been removed and the nose-bodywork reinstated.

-The car had been sold in the meantime to Stanley Robinson as part of his Le Mans 24hrs drive deal, so September at the Nürburgring 500kms saw #UWF1007 entered along with two other cars, #766.2 and #UWF1004, a road-spec car #UWF1004 entered for its owner William Tuckett (DNS due to an oil leak).
-Unfortunately, Stanley crashed #UWF1007 but had put in a qualifying time and both #766.2 and UWF1007 suffered engine problems. #766.2 went on to finish 9th driven by Stanley and his co-driver, with a hastily rebuilt engine.
+The car had been sold in the meantime to Stanley Robinson as part of his Le Mans 24hrs drive deal, so in the September for the Nürburgring 500kms, saw UWF1007 entered along with two other cars, 766.2 and UWF1004, a road-spec car UWF1004 entered for its owner William Tuckett (DNS due to an oil leak).
+Unfortunately, Stanley crashed UWF1007 but had put in a qualifying time and both 766.2 and UWF1007 suffered engine problems.
+Chassis 766.2 went on to finish 9th driven by Stanley and his co-driver, with a hastily rebuilt engine.

 Stanley Robinson with his repaired car entered the World Sports Car Championship again in 1970 as privateer’s.
 The Targa Florio that year was entered but they did not arrive, before running at Spa (DNF) and finishing races at the Nürburgring (in May) and Mugello (July).
-However for the Nürburgring event later in October ‘70, they had fitted an FVA 1600cc engine complete with Hewland gearbox taken from a crashed Brabham F2 car along with its rear suspension.
+However for the Nürburgring event later in October ‘70, they had fitted an FVA 1600cc engine complete with Hewland gearbox along with its suspension, taken from a crashed Brabham F2.
 This had necessitated a dramatic change to the rear clamshell/bodywork, making it look rather strange with sweeping rear wheel arches.
-Qualifying 20th, it was on the warm-up lap before the start of the race, that John Blankley had what is thought to have been a rear suspension failure and the car crashed heavily and rolled.
-The damage was so severe (body and chassis written off) that the car was cannibalised for whatever parts were salvageable (the FVA engine ending up in Stanley's next race car, the SAR), and the remains left at the circuit as scrap.
+Qualifying 20th, it was on the warm-up lap before the start of the race, that John Blankley had a front suspension failure and crashing heavily and rolled.
+On its return to the UK, the damage was so severe (body and chassis written off) that the car was cannibalised for whatever parts were salvageable (the FVA engine ending up in Stanley's next race car, the SAR), and the remains scrapped.